AI-Assistant-Chatbot/AI-Assistant-Chatbot/README.md

 **What you'll build:**
 - A Slack bot that responds to `/ask-aws` commands
 - RAG (Retrieval-Augmented Generation) system using Amazon Bedrock
-- Enterprise-grade security with content filtering
+- Enterprise-grade security with content filtering and guardrails
 - Scalable serverless architecture on AWS

 ## 🎯 Learning Objectives